 See this page on the Candy Crush Saga Wiki for a full list of special candies, their individual effects, and their combination effects.

 When you complete a level’s secondary objective (the primary one is to reach a target score) or time runs out in a Time Level, a “Sugar Crush” activates.
 This activates the effects of all special candies still on the board, even if they haven’t been matched.
-Then, on non-Time Levels, one candy will randomly become a Striped Candy and activate its effect for every move you have remaining.
-On Time Levels, each candy that would have given you extra time if matched becomes a Wrapped Candy and activates its effect.
+Then, except on Time Levels, one candy will randomly become a Striped Candy and activate its effect for every move you have remaining.
+On Time Levels, instead each candy that would have given you extra time if matched becomes a Wrapped Candy and activates its effect.

 Top 11 Candy Crush Saga Tips and Tricks

 Before you start a level, make a note of its secondary objective (Moves, Time, Ingredients, Jelly, or Colour Order).
 This will help you decide what your priority should be once you start the level.
 For instance, in a Jelly Level, don’t go trying to rack up points with random matches while you’ve still got jelly on the board!
 Make clearing the spaces with jelly on them your primary goal.